 Carrollton Offers Free Cooking Oil Disposal for Residents

-The City of Carrollton will hold a Cease the Grease event for residents to properly dispose of cooking oil, often left over from large holiday meals.
+The City of Carrollton will hold a Cease the Grease event for residents to properly dispose of cooking oil, meat fats, lard, shortening, and grease often left over from large holiday meals.

-Often times, plumbing problems can result from pouring grease and food scraps down household drains.
+Often times, plumbing problems can result from pouring oils and food scraps down household drains.
 Pipe blockage can be prevented by scraping the excess from plates, pots, pans, utensils, and grills into a can or the trash.
 The garbage disposal is no place for grease.
-Proper disposal of grease will keep it out of the sewer system and away from causing damage to sewage and drain pipes as well as the environment.
+Proper disposal of grease will keep it out of the sewer system and prevent damage to sewage and drain pipes as well as the environment.

 If everyone takes preventative measures, there will be less plumbing issues in homes and no sewage overflows into parks, yards, or streets.